-We are currently building our presence in the broadcast market and have augmented our NewsCutter offering with the Avid Unity for News products, and with the server, newsroom, and browser products obtained in the Pluto and iNews acquisitions.
+We are currently building our presence in the broadcast market and have augmented our NewsCutter offering with the Avid Unity for News products, and with the server, newsroom, and browser products obtained in the Pluto and iNews acquisitions to offer broadcast solutions.
 Our broadcast strategy depends on the conversion of this market from analog to digital, which has proven to be slower than expected.
-Moreover, as a relatively new player in the broadcast market, we may encounter difficulties in establishing ourselves and developing a strong, loyal customer base.
+Moreover, as a relatively new player in the broadcast market, we may encounter difficulties in establishing ourselves, creating compelling customer solutions, and developing a strong, loyal customer base.
 Meanwhile, our competitors may devote greater resources to the broadcast market than we do, or may be able to leverage their market presence more effectively.
 If the digital broadcast market continues to develop slowly, or we are unsuccessful in capturing a share of this market, our business and revenues could be adversely affected.